Khmer people: Thailand, Vietnam and Laos

 Additionally, a large number of Khmer people live Thailand and Vietnam.
 In Thailand, there are over one million Khmers (known as the Khmer Surin), most of whom are located in Surin (Sorin), Buriram (Borei Rom) and Sisaket (Srei Saket) provinces.
-Estimates for the number of the Khmer population in Vietnam (known as the Khmer Krom) vary from the 1.3 million given by government data to 7 million advocated by the Khmers Kampuchea-Krom Federation.
-The migration of Khmer people into Laos is less significant than in Thailand and Vietnam, those communities reside in the southwestern tip of Laos, at the borders of Thailand and Cambodia.
+Estimates for the number of the Khmer population in Vietnam (known as the Khmer Krom) vary from the 1.3 million given by the government of Vietnam to 7 million advocated by the Khmers Kampuchea-Krom Federation.
+There has been some Khmer migration into Laos, where Khmer communities reside in the southwestern tip of Laos, at the borders of Thailand and Cambodia.